Ficus microcarpa aka Chinese Banyan

 Chinese Banyan, Ficus Ginseng, Indian Laurel

-How to care for Chinese Banyan
+How difficult is it to take care of Chinese Banyan

 Chinese Banyan requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.